bdgroves/wildfire-response-gaps/README.md

 **How far is the nearest fire station when a wildfire breaks out?**

-**How far is the nearest fire station when a wildfire breaks out?**

 A portfolio project built in R using open federal data.
 What started as a spatial data science learning exercise uncovered a structural coverage gap in Oregon that is fundamentally different from its neighbors — and the